 As previously mentioned, the 400-430nm range is most commonly linked with digital eye strain.
-From the transmittance graph for SunSync Drive XT, you can accurately assess that SunSync Drive XT provides good defense against digital eye strain.
+From reviewing the transmittance graph, you can accurately assess that SunSync Drive XT provides good defense against digital eye strain.

 From the transmittance graph, you can accurately assess that SunSync Drive XT provides good defense against digital eye strain.”

 Are Manufacturers Required to Display Blue Light Transmittance Graphs?

 No. It’s up to the manufacturer.
 We share transmittance graphs for SunSync Light-Reactive Lenses because we feel it’s the most accurate and transparent way to explain what our products are doing.
 So, each SunSync Light-Reactive Lens is tested by an independent third-party company who provides transmittance graphs before they’re made available to the public.